Subscribe to Our Newsletter

 Search NC Coalition for Alternatives to the Death Penalty

-People Most Proximate: Stories
+People Most Proximate: Our Stories

 We cannot create justice without getting close to places where injustices prevail.
 We have to get proximate.”